DefensiveOrigins/LabBuilding101/README.md

 | ![ESC1 Vulnerability](img/esc1-vuln.jpg) |
 |------------------------------------------------|

 In the next step, we will attempt to exploit one of the weak certificate templates.
 But, first we need to find a user SID and set a var.
 Basically, Microsoft tried to fix a thing with a cheesy little "protection" mechanism that required a user's SID to be submitted with a certificate request.
-Legit, from MS patch to not fixed anymore was like 17 seconds.
+Legit, this went from an MS patch to not fixed anymore was like 17 seconds.

 | &#x1F427; Bash Input | Linux Host: Nux01 |
 |----------------------|-------------------|